violet-eco/violet-eco.github.io/docs/features/mood-detection.md

 5. **User Controls:** Users have the option to review and delete their mood data, giving them control over their information and promoting a user-centric approach to data management.

 ## Performance Considerations
+### Efficient Algorithms
+Violet employs efficient algorithms specifically designed for mood detection.
+These algorithms are carefully crafted to strike a balance between accuracy and computational efficiency.

+### Data Sampling
+The system carefully selects and samples data points for mood detection to minimize the computational load.
+Instead of processing every single data point, a subset of representative data is used.

+### Asynchronous Processing
+To minimize the impact on real-time user interactions and system responsiveness, Violet's Mood Detection feature utilizes asynchronous processing.
+This means that mood detection tasks are performed in the background, separate from the main user interface thread.

+### Resource Management
+Violet employs robust resource management mechanisms to ensure that mood detection does not monopolize system resources.
+The system monitors the resource usage of mood detection processes and employs measures such as priority settings and resource allocation limits.

+### Hardware Optimization
+Violet is designed to take advantage of the hardware capabilities of modern devices.
+The system leverages hardware acceleration, when available, to offload computationally intensive tasks related to mood detection.

+> For further details, refer to [power and heat management document](#).